Skip to content

 The WSHA requires employers to make it clear that sexual harassment will not be tolerated, and to have a plan for responding to reports.
 If someone makes a complaint, the WSHA requires employers to conduct an investigation and take steps to make the workplace safe.

-The WSHA requires the employer to have a harassment prevention policy which must cover sexual harassment.
-Think of it as a guide for how sexual harassment or violence will dealt with and what to expect if you report sexual harassment at work.
+The WSHA requires the employer to have a harassment prevention policy that must cover sexual harassment.

 The workplace policy says how your employer will prevent or reduce the risk of workplace harassment and violence.
 It also says how complaints can be made and how the employer will investigate complaints.